Pre-Professional Phase Admission Requirements

 Please complete this application if you are a current WSU freshmen AT major enrolled in HPS 114, HPS 130, & HPS 317.

 The Professional Phase admission requirements are located below.
-All materials, excluding course grades, personal interview, and observation hours must be on file with the Education Coordinator by November 15th of the Pre-Professional Phase fall semester.
+All materials, excluding course grades, personal interview, and observation hours must be on file with the Program Director or Clinical Education Coordinator by November 15th of the Pre-Professional Phase fall semester.
 Letters are sent to students regarding formal admittance into the Professional Phase after the personal interview and final grades are issued by approximately December 20th.

-- TECHNICAL STANDARDS: The technical standards form can be located by clicking here.
-This form must be thoroughly read and signed.
+The technical standards form can be located by clicking here.
+This form must be thoroughly read and signed

 - HPS 114 - Introduction to Athletic Training

 - HPS 130 - Taping and Bandaging in Athletic Training